Pi 4

-Getting Started with the Raspberry Pi
+Getting started with Raspberry Pi

 Used equipment

-• Any raspberry pi (preferably a RPi 4, but an Pi 3 will do just fine)
+– Any Raspberry pi (preferably a RPi 4, but an Pi 3 will do just fine)

-• Raspberry pi power supply
+– Raspberry Pi power supply

-• Micro SD card
+– Micro SD card

 What is the Raspberry Pi?

-The Raspberry Pi is a series of small single-board computers (SBC’s) developed in the UK by the Raspberry Pi Foundation.
-The initial 2 designs (the A and B version) were developed to promote teaching of basic computer science in schools and developing countries.
+The Raspberry Pi is a series of small single-board computers developed in the UK by the Raspberry Pi Foundation.

-But of course it didn’t end there, after all the original models became far more popular than anticipated.
+The initial 2 designs (the A and B version) were develloped to promote teaching of basic computer science in schools and developing countries.
+But ofcourse it didn’t end there, after all the original models became far more popular than anticipated.

 Meet the Raspberry Pi